 XYZ-ABC-05 (Lifting Operations)

 Pipe Foreman Pipe Chargeman Pipe Subcontractor Supervisor Pipeworker Pipe Foreman Pipe Chargeman Pipe Subcontractor Supervisor Pipeworker

+1

+· · 1

 Medium Low

-٢ <
+< ⋖

-۱۸ ۱ 7
+ın 7

-Qualified rigger to secure dismanted pipe for lifting prior to removal of last 2 fasteners Use of valid lifting gears (sling wires/webbing sling)) Use of guide rope Barricade lifting zone Maintain communication co-workers Presence of Lifting supervisor Presence of Lifting peration are co-workers Supervisor to ensure that all workers not involved in the lifting poperations are clear from the lifting zone.
-Signalmen to be stationed in the lifting zone.
-Remove all oil/oily water container/s/bags from the tank and clean the affected area.
+Qualified rigger to secure dismantled pipe for lifting prior to removal of last 2 fasteners: Use of valid lifting gears (sling wires/webbing silng) Use of guide rope Barricade lifting zone Maintain communication between lifting crew and co-workers Presence of Lifting Supervisor Presence of Lifting Supervisor Briefing of the lifting plan before the lifting operations Supervisor to ensure that all workers not involved all workers not involved in the lifting operation are clear from the lifting zone.
+Signalmen to be stationed at designated locations Remove all oil/oily water containers/bags from the tank and clean the affected area.

-Potential of being struck by object during process (resulting in laceration or bruise) Slippery/wet surfaces (resulting in slips/trips/ falls)
+Potential of being struck by object during lifting or handling process (resulting in laceration or bruise) Slippery/wetsurfaces (resulting in slips/trips/ falls)

 Housekeeping

 05.